 There are no surprises on the list below.
 These songs are almost guaranteed to be a hit with any diverse group of people.
 Hire a DJ that knows them – and build from there.

-To see the list pro DJs use to find guaranteed hits, follow the link at the end.
+To see the list pro DJs use to find guaranteed hits, follow the link at the end of this post.

 1. The Temptations, “My Girl.”
 An early-evening favorite that works for dads and daughters as well as for couples.
 I’ve never launched into this song and not seen people come running.